piklestf2/pikles-hud/README.txt

 	(respectively of course)

 10/29/14 update
-In short, it screwed up the target ID's, so just use these for now: tf_hud_target_id_disable_floating_health 1 tf_hud_target_id_alpha 235
+In short, it screwed up the target IDs, so just use these for now: tf_hud_target_id_disable_floating_health 1 tf_hud_target_id_alpha 235